ziskind1/nativescripting_site1/data/posts/cordova-nativescript-course-launch/cordova-nativescript-course-launch.md

 <br/>
 <br/>
-Our new video course for Cordova developers, [Upgrading Cordova Applications to NativeScript](https://nativescripting.com/course/upgrading-cordova-applications-to-nativescript/), is out now.
+Our new video course for Cordova developers, <a href="https://nativescripting.com/course/upgrading-cordova-applications-to-nativescript/" target="_blank">Upgrading Cordova Applications to NativeScript</a>, is out now.
 But it’s not like those other Cordova courses, you see this one will show you the similarities and differences to NativeScript, and then show you how to convert a Cordova app to NativeScript.
 What’s the surprise ending?
 It’s super easy!
 Oops I’ve ruined the surprise.
 <br/>
 <br/>